THOMASELOVE/432-classes-2025/class21/README.md

     - We want you to have your data successfully ingested in R before you fill out the form, too.
 This doesn't mean you've cleaned the data yet, especially, but it does mean that you have the data in R and can summarize the number of complete cases for each of your variables.
     - If you are working with a partner, exactly **one** of you should complete the form.
 The non-submitting partner should send an **email** to Dr. Love by the deadline with the subject line **432 Project B Partnership** confirming that you are working in a partnership and telling me the name of your partner.
     - Thanks to an alert student, we've fixed a typo in the Project B Plan Description (The main reason why we *don't* approve projects... instead of *doesn't*).
+    - A list of Project B projects I have received some information about [is here](https://github.com/THOMASELOVE/432-classes-2025/tree/main/projectB).
 4. [Lab 7](https://thomaselove.github.io/432-2025/lab7.html) is the final lab this term, and is due at noon on 2025-04-09.
     - There are four questions.
 You should be able to do all of questions 1-3 as well as part (a) of question 4 after today's class.
 You'll be able to do part (b) of question 4 after Thursday's Class 22.
     - Remember that Lab 7, like Lab 6, is not "skippable".